materialsproject/pymatgen/docs_rst/index.rst

 3. Powerful analysis tools, including generation of phase diagrams, Pourbaix diagrams, diffusion analyses, reactions, etc.
 4. Electronic structure analyses, such as density of states and band structure.
-5. Integration with the Materials Project REST API.
+5. Integration with the Materials Project REST API, Crystallography Open Database.

 Pymatgen is free to use.
 However, we also welcome your help to improve this library by making your own contributions.
 These contributions can be in the